 The district reviewed metric data and progress toward meeting goals and action steps quarterly with multiple staff leadership and advisory groups.
 A Staff Survey was conducted for input into 2021-2024 goals and action steps, and the district received about 50 staff responses.

-The District also held two All Staff Data Teams in October and December 2021 to review Local Benchmark Data and to review an LCAP Progress Report.
-The district held a Town Hall Meeting on May 2, 2022 to solicit more input and had over 50 participants.
+The District also held two All Staff Data Teams in October and December 2022 to review Local Benchmark Data and to review an LCAP Progress Report.
 The staff input was that goals should remain the same with some recommendations for changes in action steps.
-Staff expressed the need for additional programs and training in Intervention and Learning Loss.
-They also expressed the need to improve engagement and to receive some training to better support our students with increased socio-emotional needs due to the pandemic.
-Staff felt that we should expand our Attendance Goal to include School Climate and Socio-Emotional Growth.
+Staff expressed the need for additional programs and training in College and Career Activities and STEAM Courses.Staff also asked that the district increase parent training and support so that parents an better support their student attendance, achievement, and positive SEL Growth.
+Staff felt that our Attendance Goal should continue to include School Climate and Socio-Emotional Growth.
+Staff also expressed the need to keep class sizes under 25 so that more individual support can be provided.